Who Owns Caribbean Data? The Data Sovereignty Battle Every Organisation Must Win Before 2027

 EU-regulated data flows introduce a different set of constraints.
 Under GDPR Article 46, transfers of personal data to countries without an EU adequacy decision require specific safeguards: standard contractual clauses, binding corporate rules, or other approved mechanisms.
 No Caribbean nation currently holds a GDPR adequacy decision from the EU.
 Caribbean organisations that receive personal data from EU customers or that process EU citizens' data are therefore required to implement these transfer mechanisms on every data flow, a compliance obligation that most small and mid-sized Caribbean businesses have not addressed.

-The Caribbean Development Bank, in its 2025 regional technology assessment, identified cross-border data governance as one of the three highest-priority digital economy risks for CARICOM member states.
-The Bank specifically flagged the absence of Caribbean data infrastructure as a structural vulnerability that limits the region's ability to capture value from its own data assets or to protect citizens as AI systems scale.
+Regional development and digital-policy bodies have repeatedly identified cross-border data governance as a high-priority digital economy risk for CARICOM member states.
+The absence of Caribbean-hosted data infrastructure is a structural vulnerability that limits the region's ability to capture value from its own data assets or to protect citizens as AI systems scale.

 The practical consequence for Caribbean banks, insurers, healthcare providers, and government agencies is this: their most sensitive operational data is governed by foreign law, processed by foreign AI systems, and stored in foreign infrastructure.
 If those foreign providers change their terms, raise their prices, change their data use policies, or become subject to foreign regulatory actions, the Caribbean institution has limited recourse and often no viable alternative.